Come All Ye Faithful

 Mom says simply, "I know.
 I'm just saying," as she stares out the window into the dead of night.

 Dad looks again at me in the rearview mirror, and I silently mouth, "Just saying'" and smile at him.
 He winks, and we drive past that goddam Smuggler's Inn that occupied so much of last year's drive-from-the-airport conversation.
-There are a hundred cars in the parking lot this time–at midnight.
+A hundred cars are in the parking lot this time–at midnight.

 Dad sees me staring out the window in confusion and says, "Look at that, Née.
 The Smuggler's Inn has reopened," as if he were Cousin Eddie explaining to Margaret that Ruby Sue's eyes had once gone crossed from being kicked by a mule, and then uncrossed from falling in a well.
 This comparison makes me laugh out loud and I respond, "Yep, it's a Christmas miracle, Dad.
 Thank God that mystery has been solved," hoping to God we don't have to revisit that conversation.